fardog/fardog.io/content/blog/2017-12-29-nginx-client-side-certificates.md

 Still, there _will be bugs_.
 Which is what I think every time I see a login page on some device in my home.
 Who wrote this?
 Is it even remotely secure?
-Definitely I don't want to expose this to the internet.
+I definitely don't want to expose this to the internet.

 So: let's put something in front of it that can handle authentication for us!
 In this case, it's a system which is unauthenticated, but that we want to expose